microsoft/bedrock/README.md

 $ tools/kibana
 ```

-Omakase has configured a full Fluentd, Elasticsearch, and Kibana logging stack ready for you to create your first index and start querying and visualizing text logs immediately.
+Fluentd, Elasticsearch, and Kibana are installed and integrated and ready for you to start querying and visualizing text logs immediately.

 ![Kibana Image](./docs/images/kibana.png)